LewisMatos/DTG/README.md

 Flatiron School 3-week group project.

-Our project is a rails application in which users can sign up with facebook and see current events happening in nyc.
-They can choose to pin events and try to match with other users to go on a date to that particular event.
+Our project is a rails application where users sign-in with facebook and see current events happening in NYC.
+After favoriting an event by 'pinning it,' a user is able to search for a date to that particular event.

 ## Screenshots